 What is TDD?
 TDD means test-driven development in general words.
 In this software development technique, you initially create the test cases and then write the code to fulfill those test cases.
 TDD is a software development technique; it can also be used in combination with test automation.

 The team that implements TDD requires more time to develop the software, but it can improve the software quality significantly.

 Also, the code is more flexible and can be more easily reused.
-TDD also supports achieving high coverage of tests, about 90 to 100 percent.
+Besides that, TDD supports achieving high coverage of tests, about 90 to 100 percent.

 Developers who follow TDD often claim that the most challenging task is to write their test cases before writing the code.